Whitney Trettien

 Office Hours

-spring 2023I have 15-minute virtual appointments available Tues/Thurs 3-5pm.
+spring 2025I have in-person or virtual appointments available M 12-2pm in Williams 614.
 To book, please visit: https://calendly.com/wtrettien/15min

 Whitney Trettien researches the history of the book and other text technologies from print to digital.
 Her work is invested in exploring the past to better understand our present media environment.

 Trettien is affiliated faculty in Cinema & Media Studies, the Gender, Sexuality, & Women's Studies program, and Comparative Literature & Literary Theory.
-In her spare time, she volunteers on the board of the local printshop and zine library, The Soapbox.